apache/incubator-seata-go/README.md

 <img alt="DingTalk Group" src="https://github.com/opentrx/seata-golang/blob/dev/docs/pics/33069364.png" width="200px" />

 ## Contributing
-Welcome to contribute to seata-golang!
+Welcome to raise up issue or pull-request to seata-golang!
 To contribute, fork from opentrx/seata-golang and push branch to your repo, then open a pull-request.

 ## License